sRlinux/ESPTemp/README.md

 # ESPTemp
-DYI wireless LAN thermometer for homeautomation
+DIY wireless LAN thermometer for homeautomation

 ## What you need:
 ### Hardware